-Educational Issues after Cancer Treatment
+School after Cancer Treatment

-Treatment for cancer during childhood or adolescence may affect educational progress due to prolonged absences or reduced energy levels that frequently occur during treatment.
+Treatment for cancer during childhood or adolescence may affect educational progress due to prolonged absences or reduced energy levels that frequently occur during or after treatment.
 In addition, some types of cancer may require therapy to control or prevent spread of the disease to the brain and/or spinal cord (central nervous system).
 This therapy can sometimes affect memory and learning abilities.
-Parents and teachers should be aware of potential educational problems that may be related to cancer treatment so that children and teens at risk can be watched closely and given extra help if the need arises.
+Parents and teachers should be aware of potential educational problems that may be related to cancer treatment.
+You/your child or teen may be eligible for special accommodations at school which may also require specialized testing.